Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 You need sources for easily finding great trails, right?

 Here in the U.S. we have fairly easy access to well maintained routes into the wild places.

 Government money was used in the past to build and maintain trails in some locations.

 Roads are at least maintained, if not paved.

 In other places, it's the volunteers and private organizations who keep hikers happy on the best hiking trails.

 It would be nice to see even more time and money funnelled into this activity, but at least we have intact systems to enjoy.

 Foot-only trails may exist in an historical context:

 Or perhaps there's a longer view of historical context: humans used these best hiking trails to move seasonally, generation after generation, until a beat in path was evident - and is still used today.

-And did you know that some hiking routes are super secret, just boot worn faint paths into hidden gems of lakes or peaks in the back country?
+And did you know that some hiking routes are super secret, just barely boot worn, faint paths into hidden gems of lakes or peaks in the back country?